Carpet Stains - How to Clean Your Carpeting Guide

 Ink - old school carpet stains home remedies suggest that ink stains can be removed by using rubbing alcohol.
 The stronger the isopropyl content, the better.
 Put some alcohol on a cotton ball or a white cloth then dab carefully on the stain.

 Repeat the process until no more ink residue or transfers are made on the cloth or the cotton.
 This may not entirely remove the stain and you still might have to employ the use of some commercial cleaning solution.
 Remember to rinse the affected area, extract the excess water off the carpet and dry.

 We've listed just a few examples of carpet stains; there are still a lot of types out there.
 Having some knowledge of known home made carpet stain removal solutions can be a big help in rescuing your carpet from permanent damage.

 Don't forget that your best bet to making sure that the stain doesn't stick is to act real fast.
-If all fails, call our specialists at Carpet Cleaning Miami that provide carpet cleaning service to help you restore your carpet back to its original glory.
+If all fails, call our specialists at UCM Carpet Cleaning Miami that provide carpet cleaning service to help you restore your carpet back to its original glory.